rudolfdobias/firefly/README.md

  2. Check-out this
  3. Run `dotnet restore` in project root folder in order to install packages.
  4. Configure application and database connection string in `appsettings.json` by provided `appsettings.Template.json` template.
- 5. Run migrations by `dotnet ef database update`.
-Migrations will pour in postgres schema `firefly` (which will be created).
+ 5. Run migrations by `dotnet ef database update` or `dotnet run --perform=migrate`.
+Migrations will be poured in postgres schema `firefly` (which will be created).
  6. Run application by `dotnet run`.
 The web server will start on localhost:8000